Contact Academic Affairs

 Intercultural U: Leveraging the Power of Diversity

-Champlain's intercultural training certification program is an innovative initiative designed to prepare members of the College community to serve as peer trainers and champions and intercultural/diversity facilitators.
+Champlain's intercultural training certification program is an innovative initiative designed to prepare members of the College community to serve as peer trainers and intercultural/diversity facilitators.
 The program comprises 25 hours of training provided in two-hour modules.
 The program is open to all Champlain faculty, administrators and staff who can commit to their own development and assist in the development of others on campus.
 The time invested is well-spent as participants become part of an engaged community of action with a common framework, develop further on their personal intercultural journey and become better equipped to move the College toward its diversity and inclusion goals.
 For more information, please contact Ame Lambert at email@example.com or (802) 860-2784.

 Faculty Professional Development and Multicultural Affairs Committees